WuChenDi/SecureC/README.md

 - **Password Security**: Use strong, unique passwords and store them securely.
 A lost password will prevent decryption of files or text.
 - **Large File Handling**: Chunked processing ensures efficient handling of large files without excessive memory usage.
 - **Random Salts and IVs**: Each encryption uses a random salt (for Argon2id) and IV (for AES-GCM) to enhance security.
-- **HTTPS**: Deploy SecureVault over HTTPS in production to secure file uploads and downloads.
+- **HTTPS**: Deploy SecureC over HTTPS in production to secure file uploads and downloads.
 - **Client-Side Risks**: Ensure your browser is free from malware or extensions that could access sensitive data like passwords or files.
 - **No Server Storage**: Since all processing is client-side, no data is stored on servers, but users must manage their own backups of encrypted files.